Birzeit University: International solidarity during Gaza war 2024

 In 2024, amid the Gaza war, Birzeit University made an appeal to the global academic world against the war, which it characterised as genocide.
 The university highlighted the importance of human rights and the right to have education during conflict.
 In 2024, more than 140 Palestinian students across the West Bank have been arrested.
-As response,Birzeit University called on international universities and scholars to take action in support of Palestinian students.
+As response, Birzeit University called on international universities and scholars to take action in support of Palestinian students.
 Actions like, speaking out against violence, cutting ties with Israeli institutions.

 International organisations have responded by taking action to support the Palestinian students.
-One of the organisations is the Durham Palestinian Education Trust(DPET), a nonprofit organisation based the in UK that offers scholarships to Palestinian students so they can attend Durham University.
+One of the organisations is the Durham Palestinian Education Trust(DPET), a nonprofit organisation based in the United Kingedom that offers scholarships to Palestinian students so they can attend Durham University.
 Despite the Gaza war, in 2024 the DPET continued to offer fully financed studentships.
 DPET helps the students with counseling and legal advice.
 Students supported by DPET have earned degrees in engineering, peacebuilding and education in recent years.The goal of these scholarships is to help young Palestinians in getting an education, creating skills and then returning to Palestine to help their communities.
-The students also stay to get their phDs in Europe and the UK.
+The students also stay to get their phDs in Europe and the United Kingdom.

+Solidarity with Palestinian prisoners imprisoned by Israel

+In January 2026, a rally made up of students took place.
+The rally was in solidarity with the Palestinians imprisoned by Israel and against their violent treatment, with a planned showing of The Voice of Hind Rajab.
+Israeli soldiers raided the event, arriving with vehicles, injuring around a dozen students.
+The soldiers fired stun grenades and tear gas to disperse the crowd.
+This resulted in some of the students throwing stones in retaliation.
+This then escalated into the soldiers firing live ammunition repeatedly into the crowd.